alter5/citygo-backend-nodejs/README.md

   * The pg-promise library is used for database connectivity
 * To view the frontend of this application, see this [repo](https://github.com/alter5/citygo-frontend-angular "CityGo frontend repo").
 * APIs used:
     * Google Places: to retrieve place data using search strings.
-Includes info such as address, rating, and purpose
+Includes info such as address, rating, and purpose.
     * Unsplashed: for retrieving images of places

 # API Reference